 (M) Any party to the general rate proceeding may propose a cap on the periodic changes to the fuel adjustment rate (FAR), to mitigate volatility in rates, provided it proposes a method for the utility to recover all of the costs it would be entitled to recover in the FAC, together with interest thereon.

 (3) Discontinuance of a RAM.
 The tariff sheets that define and implement a RAM shall only be discontinued and withdrawn after the opportunity for a full hearing in a general rate proceeding.
-The commission shall consider all relevant factors that affect ratepayers, the cost or overall rates, and charges of the petitioning electric utility.
+The commission shall consider all relevant factors that affect ratepayers, or that affect the cost or overall rates, and charges of the petitioning electric utility.

 (A)When an electric utility files a general rate proceeding in which it requests that its RAM be discontinued, the electric utility shall file with the commission, and serve on the parties, the following supporting information, in electronic format where available (with formulas intact), as part of, or in addition to, its direct testimony:

-1. An example of the notice to be provided to customers regarding the general rate case, and a commission approved description of why it believes the RAM should be discontinued.;
+1. An example of the notice to be provided to customers regarding the general rate case, and a commission approved description of why it believes the RAM should be discontinued;

 2. A detailed explanation of how the electric utility proposes to discontinue its RAM.